sdm-lang/tree-sitter-sdml/README.md

 **Version: 0.1.13**

+* Added explicit `base` grammar for module rather than using `xml:base` as an attribute.
 * Expanded grammar for `Identifier` to allow decimal digits in any position *after* the first.
 * Clarified the grammar for `TypeVariant`.